Potjoe-97/Guides/LineageOS_DoovR17Pro_guide_EN.md

 > [!WARNING]
 > Make sure to extract the downloaded Lineage OS archive: the file extension must be .img, not .img.gz

-Then rename the ROM to “system_a.img”.
+Then rename the lineage OS ROM to “system_a.img”.
 At this point, we've replaced the system partition with Lineage OS, and we just need to rebuild the flashable partition `super_new.img`.

 ### Build the new super_new.img